-GO4Schools is an online portal you can use to track your child's performance data (assessment results).
+GO4Schools is an online portal you can use to track your child's performance data (assessment results) and progress checks.
 This data is updated each day allowing you to obtain the most accurate summary of progress without having to wait for a learning check.